 - Successful defense of FINRA arbitration filed by customer against broker and firm.
 Claimant asserted multiple causes of action against Mr. Brown’s clients including theft; securities fraud; negligence; breach of fiduciary duty; violations of FINRA Rules of Conduct; violations of the Texas Securities Act; and a failure to supervise.
-The causes of action related to Claimant's allegations that Respondents withdrew funds from claimant's retirement account without claimant’s permission or knowledge.
-The claimant sought damages of approximately $1 million, plus attorneys’ fees of over $300,000, interest, and costs.
+The causes of action related to Claimant's allegations that Respondents withdrew funds from Claimant's retirement account without Claimant’s permission or knowledge.
+Claimant sought damages of approximately $1 million, plus attorneys’ fees of over $300,000, interest, and costs.
 After 25 hearing sessions covering 11 days before a three person FINRA arbitration panel, a final award of only $65,250 issued.
 FINRA Award

 - Obtained summary judgment in both state and federal courts resolving ownership of interests in natural gas processing plant; affirmed on appeal.Amended Final Judgment; Intervenor Pltf’s MSJ; 5th Dist COA, 05-09-00216-CV; Pltf’s MSJ & Brief

 - Obtained a jury verdict for client against major beverage company and its subsidiary for violations of state and federal securities laws leading to a judgment for rescissory damages and substantial prejudgment interest.
 Successfully defended this recovery under the Texas Security Act through appeals to the Texas Court of Appeals, the Texas Supreme Court and the United States Supreme Court.
 Dallas Morning News, 07/30/91 Texas Lawyer, 08/26/91